Self-Defense & Karate for Women

 MARTIAL ARTS SCHOOLS.
-Visit a martial arts school you are interested in & watch a class to find out if you can stand the instructor and if he/she has proper certifications.
-If his or hers breath is a deadly weapon, if they are interested in getting you to sign a contract, if they are going to stick you in a class with 5-year olds, or if the karate instructor has acne, hold on to your purse and get out.
+Visit a school you are interested in & watch a class to find out if you can stand the instructor and if he/she has proper certifications.
+If his or hers breath is a deadly weapon, and they want you to sign a contract and stick you in a class with 5-year olds, or if the instructor has acne, hold on to your purse.
 It might be a real ego booster to defend against a 5-year old while wearing angry white pajamas, but how many times do you expect to be mugged by a kid?
 Search the internet for a karate school that focuses on self-defense for adults.
-Try a simple Google search of the karate school.
+Try a simple Google search of the school.
 Do the same for the instructor's name.
 As a woman, get into a self-defense or karate class with other women and men, because it likely will be a man who attacks you.
 Martial arts training should be positive, educational, fun, provide good exercise and keep your interest.
 This has little to do with the martial art or style, it depends on the instructor.
 Take your best friend, your daughter, son, or mother to train with you: make it a family night.
-We highly recommend traditional karate, jujutsu or kung fu over sport karate, MMA or Taekwondo simply because the focus will be on street self-defense rather than sport.